 Globally parrots are one of the most threatened of all bird families.
 Their popularity as pets and tendency to roost and feed together in large groups has left them vulnerable to trapping.
-In addition the reliance of many species on large mature trees in which they roost, feed and nest makes them highly susceptible to forest loss.
+In addition, the reliance of many species on large mature trees in which they roost, feed and nest makes them highly susceptible to forest loss.
 Rates of forest loss in parts of Africa are among the world’s highest.

-The World Parrot Trust, has been supporting parrot conservation in Africa for many years and has been involved in landmark projects across the continent, such as the recent release by Jane Goodall of a group of African grey parrots back into the wild in Uganda.
-2014 marks an increased focus on the special parrots of Africa with new projects starting in Guinea-Bissau, Senegal, South Africa, Zambia and Uganda.
-The World Parrot Trust is currently raising funds to support these efforts with all donations made up until the 31st January being matched by some very generous donors.
+The World Parrot Trust has been supporting parrot conservation in Africa for many years and has been involved in landmark projects across the continent, such as the recent release by Jane Goodall of a group of African grey parrots back into the wild in Uganda.
+2014 marks an increased focus on the special parrots of Africa, with new projects starting in Guinea-Bissau, Senegal, South Africa, Zambia and Uganda.
+The World Parrot Trust is currently raising funds to support these efforts, with all donations made up until the 31st of January being matched by some very generous donors.
 Visit their website to find out more about the work of the World Parrot Trust and what you can do to help.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC:

 - Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
 Browse our famous packages for experience-based safaris, search for our current special offers and check out our camps & lodges for the best prices.